 Blue light, like other colors of visible light, is all around you.
 The sun emits blue light.
 So do fluorescent and incandescent light bulbs.
 Human beings are exposed to more blue light than ever because of the widespread use of devices that rely on light-emitting diode (LED) technology.

 Computer and laptop screens, flat-screen televisions, cell phones, and tablets all use LED technologies with high amounts of blue light.

-Nevertheless, some ocular health experts have expressed concern about exposure to blue light from back-lit digital screens and devices because people spend so much time using them at such a close range.
+Nevertheless, some eye health experts have expressed concern about exposure to blue light from backlit digital screens and devices.
+This is because people spend so much time using them at such a close range.

 So far, research does not appear to validate the concern about blue light eye damage.
 While some